 Catalytic Fines (Catfines – Al & Si)

-Catalytic fines (also known as catfines) are aluminum and silicon oxides used in the refinery catalytic cracking process.
-Catfines are very hard abrasive particles which can cause excessive wear of the components in the combustion chamber such as piston grooves, piston rings, cylinder liners and the fuel injection equipment.
+Catalytic fines (also known as catfines) are aluminium and silicon oxides used during refinery catalytic cracking.
+Catfines are extremely hard and abrasive particles which can cause excessive wear to vital components in the combustion chamber such as the piston grooves, piston rings, cylinder liners and fuel injection equipment.

-Engine builders recommend that after the onboard treatment, the fuel entering the engine should contain less than 10-15 ppm catalytic fines.
+Engine builders recommend that after the onboard treatment, fuels entering the engine should have a catfines concentration of less than 10-15 ppm..

 Fuel System Check

-Operators should be more concerned with the level of catalytic fines entering the engine than the level of catfines in the bunkering sample.
+Operators should be more concerned with the level of catfines in the fuel entering the engine than the level of catfines in the fuel from the bunkering sample, as accumulated catfines in the fuel oil system is usually unknown without testing.

-Catalytic fines are hydrophilic hence regular draining of the service and settling tank can reduce catfines which are drained with the water.
+Catalytic fines are hydrophilic.
+Therefore, regular draining of the service and settling tanks will reduce the volume of catfines, which are drained with the water.

-Using 10-micron final hot filters instead of 50micron filters will also reduce the levels of catfines reaching the engine.
+Using 10-micron final hot filters instead of 50micron filters will also help to reduce the amount of catfines reaching the engine.

 Maritec Pte Ltd, A member of CTI Group, was incorporated in 1999 as a marine fuel laboratory providing analysis results and technical advice to a portfolio of international shipping companies.